matteobu/reonic/README.md

 - **Simulation Parameters**: Configure the number of charging points, arrival probability of cars, car consumption (in kWh), and charging power per charging point (in kW).
 - **Dynamic Data Generation**: Simulate charging events based on user inputs.
 - **Responsive Design**: Optimized for various screen sizes using Tailwind CSS.
-- **Translation**: Supporting English 🫖, German 🥨 and Italian 🍕 languages.
+- **Translation**: Supporting English, German and Italian languages.

 ## Technologies Used